Safeguarding Policy

 Elective Home Education

 From September 2016 the Education (Pupil Registration) (England) Regulations 2006 were amended so that schools must inform their LA of all deletions from their admission register when a child is taken off roll.
-Where a parent / carer has expressed their intention to remove a child from school with a view to educating at home, we recommend that LAs, Schools, and other key professionals work together to coordinate a meeting with parents / carers where possible.
-Ideally, this would be before a final decision has been made, to ensure the parents / carers have considered what is in the best interests of each child.
+Where a Parent / Carer has expressed their intention to remove a pupil from school with a view to educating at home, we recommend that LAs, Schools, and other key professionals work together to coordinate a meeting with Parents / Carers where possible.
+Ideally, this would be before a final decision has been made, to ensure the Parents / Carers have considered what is in the best interests of each child.
 This is particularly important where a child has SEND, is vulnerable, and/or has a Social Worker.

 Use of Alternative Provision